 Ipsilateral visual field defect due to ischemia in the contralateral occipital lobe

 Some tumors cause meningeal inflammation, resulting in subacute or chronic meningitis Subacute and Chronic Meningitis Subacute meningitis develops over days to a few weeks.
 Chronic meningitis lasts ≥ 4 weeks.
-Possible causes include fungi, Mycobacterium tuberculosis, rickettsiae, spirochetes, Toxoplasma gondii... read more .
+Possible causes include fungi, Mycobacterium tuberculosis, rickettsiae, spirochetes, Toxoplasma... read more .

 Early-stage brain tumors are often misdiagnosed.
 A brain tumor should be considered in patients with any of the following:

-Similar findings can result from other intracranial masses (eg, abscess, aneurysm Brain Aneurysms Brain aneurysms are focal dilations in the cerebral arteries.
-In the US, brain aneurysms occur in 3 to 5% of people.
-Brain aneurysms can occur at any age but are most common among people aged... read more , arteriovenous malformation Cerebral Arteriovenous Malformations (AVMs) Arteriovenous malformation (AVMs) are tangled, dilated blood vessels in which arteries flow directly into veins.
+Similar findings can result from other intracranial masses (eg, abscess Brain Abscess A brain abscess is an intracerebral collection of pus.
+Symptoms may include headache, lethargy, fever, and focal neurologic deficits.
+Diagnosis is by contrast-enhanced MRI or CT.
+Treatment is... read more , aneurysm Brain Aneurysms Brain aneurysms are focal dilations in the cerebral arteries.
+In the United States, brain aneurysms occur in 3 to 5% of people.
+Brain aneurysms can occur at any age but are most common among... read more , arteriovenous malformation Cerebral Arteriovenous Malformations (AVMs) Arteriovenous malformation (AVMs) are tangled, dilated blood vessels in which arteries flow directly into veins.
 AVMs occur most often at the junction of cerebral arteries, usually within the... read more , intracerebral hemorrhage Intracerebral Hemorrhage Intracerebral hemorrhage is focal bleeding from a blood vessel in the brain parenchyma.
 The cause is usually hypertension.
-Typical symptoms include focal neurologic deficits, often with abrupt... read more , subdural hematoma Traumatic brain injury (TBI) is physical injury to brain tissue that temporarily or permanently impairs brain function.
-Diagnosis is suspected clinically and confirmed by imaging (primarily... read more , granuloma, parasitic cysts such as neurocysticercosis Neurocysticercosis Parasitic helminthic worms infect the central nervous system (CNS) of millions of people in developing countries.
+Typical symptoms include focal neurologic deficits, often with abrupt... read more , subdural hematoma Hematomas , granuloma, parasitic cysts such as neurocysticercosis Neurocysticercosis Parasitic helminthic worms infect the central nervous system (CNS) of millions of people in developing countries.
 Infected people who visit or immigrate to nonendemic areas, including the US... read more ) or ischemic stroke Ischemic Stroke Ischemic stroke is sudden neurologic deficits that result from focal cerebral ischemia associated with permanent brain infarction (eg, positive results on diffusion-weighted MRI).
 Common causes... read more .

-Radiographic clues to the type of tumor, mainly location (see table Common Localizing Manifestations of Brain Tumors Common Localizing Manifestations of Primary Brain Tumors Intracranial tumors may involve the brain or other structures (eg, cranial nerves, meninges).
-The tumors usually develop during early or middle adulthood but may develop at any age; they are... read more ) and pattern of enhancement on MRI, may be inconclusive; brain biopsy, sometimes excisional biopsy, may be required.
+Radiographic clues to the type of tumor, mainly location (see table ) and pattern of enhancement on MRI, may be inconclusive; brain biopsy, sometimes excisional biopsy, may be required.

 Patients in a coma or with impaired airway reflexes require endotracheal intubation Tracheal Intubation Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more .